AppraiseQA/appraise/README.md

 ## Before alpha

+- [ ] record timestamp when a page started executing, use in the result template
 - [ ] use pageObj.sourcePath when approving with new result instead of hard-coding the path
 - [ ] put example name into the example object/results object for easier templating
 - [ ] use timestamps for executed and started in result template